gleechi/gleechi.github.io/pages/unity/unity_component_vgrecorder.md

 ---

+The VirtualGrasp library (VG_Controller) has a couple of [API functions](VirtualGrasp_UnityAPI.html#setprocessbyrecordedframe) for recording and replaying <a href="#" data-toggle="tooltip" data-original-title="{{site.data.glossary.SensorData}}">Sensor Data</a>.
+For convenience, the SDK includes a VG_Recorder <a href="#" data-toggle="tooltip" data-original-title="{{site.data.glossary.CoreScript}}">Core Script</a>
+as a customizable component.
+You can use it to access the major functionalities of the sensor recording.

-{% include important.html content="To use the VG_Recorder component, you should first learn about VirtualGrasp's  [Sensor Record and Replay](sensor_record_replay.html#sensor-record-replay)." %}
+{% include important.html content="To use the VG_Recorder, you should first learn about VirtualGrasp's  [Sensor Record and Replay](sensor_record_replay.html#sensor-record-replay)." %}

+{% include image.html file="unity/unity_vg_recorder.png" alt="VG Recorder" caption="VG_Recorder Component." %}

 ### Use cases

-An example use case is “replaying entire instruction sequences”.

-Another example use case is “replaying a specific object interaction for instruction”.

-Another example use case is “quick testing of a whole interaction sequences”.

 {% include youtube.html id="o5F5tUb8RQM" caption="Record Replay 1." %}

 {% include youtube.html id="7aRCZThEHOE" caption="Record Replay 2" %}

+Some example use cases are:
+* “replaying entire instruction sequences”.
+* “replaying a specific object interaction for instruction”.
+* “quick testing of a whole interaction sequences”.

 ### How to Record Sensor Data

-The VirtualGrasp library (VG_Controller) has a couple of [API functions](VirtualGrasp_UnityAPI.html#setprocessbyrecordedframe) for recording and replaying
-<a href="#" data-toggle="tooltip" data-original-title="{{site.data.glossary.SensorData}}">Sensor Data</a>.
-For convenience, the plugin includes a VG_Recorder script that you can use to access the major functionalities of the sensor recording.

-{% include image.html file="unity/unity_vg_recorder.png" alt="VG Recorder" caption="VG_Recorder Component." %}

 In the current VG_Recorder, pressing R (KeyCode.R) will toggle between starting recording and stopping recording.
 When you stop recording, a file with the recorded data will be written, named after the filename you provided in the “Recording Filename”.